KRyan23/The_Write_Way/readme.md

 <h1 align="center">The Write Way</h1>

 - [View the live project here ](https://kryan23.github.io/SpyAcademy/) <!--This will be Heroku -->
-<p align="center">The Write Way is a service that allows budding authors to submit and share short stories with others.</p>
+<p align="center">The Write Way is a service that allows budding authors to submit and share short stories.</p>

 <p align="center">The stories are accessible to casual readers as well as other writers.</p>